 The court said that the question at the heart of the case was:

 “Who gets to decide whether mining activities take place on this area – the community which has lived there for centuries, or the [mining company]?”

 It was not disputed that the Umgungundlovu community was indeed a “community” and held informal rights to the land in terms of the IPILRA.
 What was in dispute was if the requirements of both the IPLRA and the MPRDA must be complied with in circumstances where land falls under the IPLRA.

 The court accepted that the IPLRA and MPRDA had different thresholds when it came to engaging with communities and landowners.
 The IPLRA needs “consent”, which equates to an agreement between the parties.
 In terms of international law consent needs to be “free, prior and informed”.
 The MPRDA, however, only needs “consultation”, which is only a process of consensus seeking.
 The aim of consultation isn’t to reach an agreement but only to involve the landowner and inform them of the possible interference with their property rights.

 The court rejected the mining company’s argument that there was a conflict between the two acts.
 The IPLRA specifically regulates South African customary law, while the MPRDA regulates mining activities while being silent on customary law.
-The court applied the recent decision of the South African Constitutional Court in the Maledu case, where it was held that the MPRDA and the IPLRA weren’t conflicting and must be interpreted and read harmoniously.
+The court applied the recent decision of the South African Constitutional Court in the Maledu case (which I discuss here), where it was held that the MPRDA and the IPLRA weren’t conflicting and must be interpreted and read harmoniously.